 Alexa has a limited amount of tricks to take on the likes of Google Maps and Apple Maps.
 One of them is being able to look for a restaurant (or any other type of business) nearby.

-Alexa can keep you abreast of everything coming up on your schedule, but you first need to link a calendar in the Alexa app, and the only platform currently supported is Google's.
+Alexa is able to keep you abreast of everything coming up on your schedule, but you first need to link a calendar in the Alexa app, with Google and Outlook currently supported.

 If you connect up a Spotify Premium account through the Alexa app, you can play songs from a particular artist, as well as specifying genres, individual playlists or certain tracks.

 29. "Alexa set a sleep timer for 30 minutes."

 When you've got some Spotify music or any other audio playing you might want to fall asleep to it, which is where the sleep timer comes in.
 Specify a duration and you're done.

 30. "Alexa, order <item>."

 This being an Amazon product, it of course makes shopping easier, as long as you're a Prime member and you can make your Echo or Echo Dot understand what you're buying.